syncfusion-content/javascript-docs/js/Introduction/Localization.md

 </body>
 </html>

 {% endhighlight %}

 Browse your HTML page in any of the web browser and now the screen will display the Grid control with the localized texts.
 Now double click on any of the row – the edit record dialog too pops-up with the localized words as shown below,

-{% include image.html url="/js/Introduction/Localization_images/Localization_img3.png" Caption="Grid control localized in de-DE culture"%}
+{% include image.html url="/js/Introduction/Localization_images/Localization_img3.png" %}

-##### To change the locale property dynamically in Grid control
+#### To change the locale property dynamically in Grid control

 Define a dropdownlist control additionally in your HTML page along with the Grid control, to hold the required culture codes.
 When the user selects a particular culture code option from the dropdownlist, the grid control will get localized appropriately based on the dynamic selection made.
 Also, you need to define the collection of custom localized-words for all the required cultures (here, defined for **es-ES** and **de-DE** cultures) within the script section as depicted below,

->   Note: In the below example, copy the culture files of **de-DE** and **es-ES** into the Scripts folder of your application and refer it in the head section along with the other css and script references, so that the **locale** of the Grid control switches between the selected culture appropriately.
+>   **Note**: In the below example, copy the culture files of **de-DE** and **es-ES** into the Scripts folder of your application and refer it in the head section along with the other css and script references, so that the **locale** of the Grid control switches between the selected culture appropriately.

 {% highlight html %}